 - Scrape away any excess that comes out of the holes and refrigerate whilst you prepare the fondant icing.

-To make the fondant icing
+How to make the fondant icing

 - Begin by preparing a simple syrup using 100g water and 100g caster sugar.
 Bring the water and sugar to the boil in a pan.
 Set to one side and allow to cool.